 Final Verdict

-Check your Acer warranty at support.acer.com before paying for any hardware repair.
-Most flickering issues on Acer laptops that are under one year old are covered as manufacturing defects.
+Always check your Acer warranty at support.acer.com before paying for any hardware repair.
+Flickering on Acer laptops under one year old is almost always covered as a manufacturing defect, so checking takes 30 seconds and could save you hundreds.